Makar-Data/parameter_sample_size/README.md

 # Sample Size Calculation Based on Parameters
-A simple interactive code for the most basic formulas on sample size calculation.
-Without any power analysis, only based on parameters.
+A simple code for the most basic formulas for sample size calculation.
+Only sample sizes for parameters without power analysis.

 Variables: